 Wine Tasting – Grapes & Grains Gourmet (110 E. German St.) offers a free wine tasting every Saturday from 1 pm-7 pm.
 Tastings feature four wines served with an assortment of gourmet cheeses and crackers that complement the choices.

-Xero – Try on a pair of Xero shoes at Two Rivers Treads (107 W. German St.).
+Xero – Try on a pair of Xero shoes at Two Rivers Treads (400 S Mildred St, Ranson, WV).
 There’s always lots to look at and learn at the country’s first minimalist shoe store.

 Youth – Shepherd University started educating West Virginia’s youth in 1871.
 Enjoy an online historic tour of their campus and then go exploring for yourself.